cloudflare/cloudflare-docs/content/zaraz/web-api/ecommerce.md

 To start using `zaraz.ecommerce()`, you first need to enable it in your Zaraz account and on the tool you plan to send ecommerce data to.
 Then, add `zaraz.ecommerce()` to the `<body>` element of your website.

-Right now, Zaraz is compatible with Google Analytics 4 and Google Analytics 3.
+Right now, Zaraz is compatible with Google Analytics 3 (Universal Analytics), Google Analytics 4, Bing and Facebook Pixel.

 ## Enable ecommerce tracking